-Once you have purchased WooCommerce Password Protected Categories, you should receive a confirmation email which contains your license key and a download link to the plugin.
+Once you have purchased WooCommerce Private Store, you can get the plugin files and license key from the confirmation page.
+You will also receive a confirmation email with your license key and a download link to the plugin.
 If you don’t receive this email, please check your spam folder.
-If it’s not there, please send us a support request.
+If it’s not there, send us a support request.

 Your confirmation email also contains a link to download your purchase invoice as a PDF.

 Once you have downloaded the plugin, go to your WordPress admin, then go to Plugins -> Add New -> Upload Plugin.
 Click Choose File and select the woocommerce-private-store.zip file you just downloaded.
 Once uploaded, click Activate.

 Next, go to WooCommerce -> Settings -> Products > Private Store and enter your license key.
 You can get this from the order confirmation page and the order confirmation email.
 Click Save Changes to validate and store your license key.
 If you get an error saving your license key, please try again.
 If the error persists, please view our troubleshooting page.

 Once your license key is active, the plugin will instantly hide WooCommerce from public view.
 The following instructions will tell you how to choose a password(s) and configure your private store further.